 I read an awesome article from Christian Rebischke about the changes

-So the article shows, we can access VCS information with BuildInfo
+So the article shows, we can access VCS information with BuildInfo.
+Sadly it

 knows only the revision, date, and the “dirty” state.
 That’s good, and I know a